felipebita/ml_fraud_detection/docs/testing.md

     *   It tests that an error is raised if no rows are valid.
     *   It directly tests the `TransactionSchema` Pydantic schema.

+#### `tests/unit/test_data_profiler.py`

+*   **Purpose**: This file contains a comprehensive suite of unit tests for the `DataProfiler` class from `src/data/data_profiler.py`.
+*   **Usage**: It verifies that the data profiling and report generation logic is correct under a wide variety of conditions.
+*   **Key Information**:
+    *   It uses `pytest` fixtures to create a sample DataFrame and a `DataProfiler` instance for testing.
+    *   It tests the successful generation of the main profile, ensuring all expected statistical sections (`numerical_stats`, `categorical_stats`, etc.) are present.
+    *   It verifies that the profile can be correctly exported to a JSON file.
+    *   It includes numerous tests for specific data quality checks, such as the detection of high missing values, constant columns, and transaction balance inconsistencies.
+    *   It tests edge cases for the temporal and class distribution analyses, such as when the relevant columns (`step`, `isFraud`) are missing or contain no positive cases.

 #### `tests/unit/test_data_validator.py`

 *   **Purpose**: This file contains unit tests for the data validator.